Skip to Content

 Black-Headed Grosbeak

-With a sharp beak structure perfect for cracking seeds, they also snack on nuts and berries in treetops.
+With a sharp, sturdy beak, they crack seeds and snack on nuts and berries in the treetops.

 Black Birds With Red Belly